NicholasNPham/NotionAIOptimizer/README.md

 - **Aug 22, 2025** → Optimized code. `timeBlock` and `scrapeWeek` ready for Notion automation.
 Lesson: AI guides, but coding done manually for learning and control.
 - **Aug 31, 2025** → Bulk of scraping done.
 Working on naming shifts correctly for proper Notion import.
 - **Sep 1, 2025** → Phase 1 complete.
 Phase 2: Manual file run → Daemon → Task Scheduler research.

 ---

+## 2️⃣ PHASE 2:

+---
+## ⚙️ Workflow
+1. **Desktop Shortcut for Tkinter App**
+- Create a shortcut on your desktop that directly runs the Python Tkinter application (`.py` file).
+- Steps:
+  1. Ensure Python is installed and the `tkinter.py` file runs correctly.
+  2. Create a new shortcut on your desktop.
+  3. Set the target to: `python "path TBD"`.
+  4. assign a custom icon for the shortcut.
+- Double-clicking the shortcut launches the Tkinter app without opening the terminal manually.

+2. **Tkinter App**
+- A simple GUI to manage background processes with a clean, user-friendly interface.
+- Features:
+  - **Run** and **Kill** buttons to start or stop the selected process.
+  - **Dropdown menu** to choose the type of background process (e.g., Daemon).
+  - Designed for easy expansion to add more process types in the future.
+- Provides a visual way to control automation scripts without using the terminal.

+3. **Python Daemon**

+- **Purpose:** Create a background script to run `main.py` automatically during specific system events, such as:
+  - Waking from sleep
+  - Logging on
+  - Unlocking the computer
+  - This will be the **first evolution of automation** beyond manual execution.

+---